The Stone Knot (aka Stein Knot): A Canyoneering Secret Weapon

 The Stone Knot (or Stein Knot) is a blocking knot technique that can improve safety and speed things up on canyoneering descents.
 A couple of nerdy technical points: first, the Stone Knot is actually the kind of knot called a 'hitch', since it uses an object to complete the knot; and second, the Stone Knot is a family of knots, since there are at least four forms that qualify as Stones, while being somewhat different.
 The Stone Knot is made in a rope set-up for a rappel, near the anchor.
 The Stone isolates both rope strands, so each strand can be used independently.
 This allows the next rappeler to start setting their rig up while the previous rappeler is making their way down the drop.
 When conditions allow it (2-person strength anchor, no loose rock), the second rapper can start down as soon as they are ready.
 With the rope "Stoned", a big-boned canyoneer can rap double-strand if they prefer.

-The object that completes a Stone Hitch is a carabiner, and I find it best to use a large locking carabiner for this purpose, such as the Petzl William (shown) or a Petzl Attache.
+The object that completes a Stone Hitch is a carabiner, and I find it best to use a large locking carabiner for this purpose, such as the Petzl William (shown), the Iris HMS Screwgate, or the BD Rocklock.
 Using smaller carabiners makes the knot more awkward to set up correctly.

 How to tie a Stone Knot